 Now it’s ready to serve.
 Enjoy and don’t be surprised when you see your kids go for seconds and thirds!

-- 1 teaspoon celery flakes (substitute with fresh celery tops)
+- 1 tsp. celery flakes or use fresh celery tops

-- 9-10 cups water (use just enough water to cover chicken)
+- 9-10 cups water, use just enough to cover chicken

 - 1 stick unsalted butter